 Upon payment of the Redemption Amount by the Company, the Preferred Shares specified in the redemption notice will be redeemed and any certificates representing such Preferred Shares will be cancelled.
 If a part only of the Preferred Shares represented by any certificate is being redeemed, a new certificate for the balance will be issued at the expense of the holder.
-From and after the date of delivery of the redemption notice, the holder of the Preferred Shares specified in the redemption notice will continue to be entitled to dividends and will continue to be entitled to any other right in respect to such Preferred Shares will cease to have any rights with respect to such Preferred Shares tendered for redemption.
+From and after the date of delivery of the redemption notice, the holder of the Preferred Shares specified in the redemption notice will continue to be entitled to dividends and will continue to be entitled to any other right in respect to such Preferred Shares until payment in full of such Redemption Amount, at which time the holder of such Preferred Shares will cease to have any rights with respect to such Preferred Shares tendered for redemption.

-Unless otherwise approved by the Board of Directors in its sole discretion, the Company will not redeem Preferred Shares for which redemption notices are given, if: (i) redemption of the aggregate number of Preferred Shares subject to the redemption notices would result in the Company having redeemed a number of Preferred Shares during the period of time since the start of the most recent fiscal year which is greater than 35% of the Preferred Shares issued and outstanding (as at the beginning of the fiscal year during which the last of such redemption notices given); or (ii) redemption of the aggregate number of Preferred Shares subject to the redemption notices given in a calendar month would result in the Company having redeemed a number of Preferred Shares on the corresponding redemption date which is greater than 5% of the Preferred Shares issued and outstanding (as at the beginning of the fiscal year during which redemption notices are given); or (ii) redemption date which is greater than 5% of the Preferred Shares issued and outstanding (as at the beginning of the fiscal year during which redemption notices are given).
+Unless otherwise approved by the Board of Directors in its sole discretion, the Company will not redeem Preferred Shares for which redemption notices are given, if: (i) redemption of the aggregate number of Preferred Shares subject to the redemption notices would result in the Company having redeemed a number of Preferred Shares during the period of time since the start of the most recent fiscal year which is greater than 35% of the Preferred Shares issued and outstanding (as at the beginning of the fiscal year during which the last of such redemption notices are given); or (ii) redemption of the aggregate number of Preferred Shares subject to the redemption notices given in a calendar month would result in the Company having redeemed a number of Preferred Shares on the corresponding redemption date which is greater than 5% of the Preferred Shares issued and outstanding (as at the beginning of the fiscal year during which such redemption notices are given).